 - This is worked from the top down with the first row worked around the wood ring.
-Visit this LINK if you need helping attaching yarn to a ring.
+Visit the article How To Attach Yarn To A Ring if you need helping attaching yarn to a ring.

 - Ch 1 does not count as a stitch.

 - This pattern is worked in the ch-1 sps.
 It may be tough at first finding the ch-1 sp between the 2 sc sts but as you keep working it gets a lot easier to distinguish the ch-1 sp.
-Also visit this LINK if you need tips about working this stitch pattern which is called the Spider Stitch.
+Also visit Tips on working the Spider Stitch if you need tips about working this stitch pattern which is called the Spider Stitch.